Shun Tak Holdings

-Shun Tak Holdings Limited (信德集團有限公司) is a Hong Kong-Macau company founded in 1972.
+Shun Tak Holdings Limited (信德集團有限公司) is a Hong Kong–Macau company founded in 1972.
 It has been one of the constituents of the Hang Seng Hong Kong MidCap Index since 11 September 2006.
-The company is active in shipping, property, hospitality and investments businesses.
-Its shipping division, operating under the name of TurboJET, operates ferry services between Hong Kong and Macau.
+The company is active in shipping, property, hospitality, and investments businesses.
+Its shipping division, operating under the name of TurboJET, operates hydrofoil and high-speed ferry services between Hong Kong and Macau as a joint venture with China Travel International Investment Hong Kong.

 The company's founder and executive chairman is Stanley Ho.
-His daughter Pansy Ho serves as managing director with two of his other daughters, Daisy Ho Chiu-fung and Maisy Ho Chiu-ha, as executive directors as well as David Shum.
+His daughter Pansy Ho serves as managing director with two of his other daughters, Daisy Ho Chiu-fung and Maisy Ho Chiu-ha, as executive directors along with David Shum.

 History

 Until late 2010, Stanley Ho controlled the company.
 An 11.55 per cent stake in Shun Tak was transferred by Ho to Hanika Realty, a company controlled by second wife Lucina Laam and his five children with her.
 The transfer made Hanika Shun Tak's biggest single shareholder.

-In April 2015, Shun Tak Holdings Ltd purchased hotel property in Shanghai for RMB700 million (MOP900 million).
+In April 2015, Shun Tak Holdings Ltd purchased a hotel property in Shanghai for RMB700 million (MOP900 million).

-In January 2017, Shun Tak acquired Singapore commercial complex for US$246.75 million.
+In January 2017, Shun Tak acquired a Singapore commercial complex for US$246.75 million.